Videos

 LEO MARCHUTZ & LITHOGRAPHY

-This short documentary film on Marchutz’s lithographic work includes exclusive interviews with those who worked closely with the artist and highlights his groundbreaking innovations in the art of lithography.
+The film Leo Marchutz and Lithography shows how this unique artist mastered the intricate technique of lithography and created, in the process, some of the finest examples of his art.
 At the same time, it relates Marchutz’s inspiring story of self-discovery as an artist in the face of his great suffering and difficult survival during the Holocaust.

 ABOUT THE FILMMAKER